 Processing that involves risk of physical harm

-The risk related to personal data breaches usually refers to financial, reputational or emotional damages, but you must also be aware of physical risks.
+The risk related to personal data breaches usually refers to financial, reputational or emotional damages.
+Still, you must also be aware of physical risks.

 For example, if the identity of a whistle-blower was exposed, that person might fear for their safety.